 How to make sure to always Boot into the RIGHT mode

-It is possible to set up such that during the Windows Setup or when using Windows PE, the computer only boots into either UEFI or legacy BIOS.
+It is possible to configure it so that during Windows Setup or when using Windows PE, the computer boots only into either UEFI or legacy BIOS.
 To get this done, we will make some changes to the Setup file.
-This way you will not have to choose UEFI or Legacy BIOS every time.
+This way, you will not have to choose UEFI or Legacy BIOS every time.

 We know that when Windows boots, the boot manager looks for either a bootmgr or EFI folder.
 To make sure that you boot into right mode, we can remove the files that Windows PE or Windows Setup use to boot into the firmware.